AlamHasabie/transport-game-backend/README.md

 ### Money
 #### Fund Change
 Should be sent whenever the amount of fund a player has changes.
-The player and the change should be sent.\n
+The player and the change should be sent.<br/>
 **Client**
 ```js
 io.emit("fund change",{